-Impairment of goodwill.
-We evaluate the recoverability of goodwill annually, or sooner if events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Impairment of goodwill and intangible assets.
+We evaluate the recoverability of goodwill and intangible assets annually, or sooner if events or changes in circumstances indicate that the carrying amount may not be recoverable.

 Amortization of acquired intangible assets.
 Amortization of acquired intangible assets relates to intangible assets, such as development technology, but excluding goodwill.